 10. Make bottle cap spiders

 This creepy Halloween arts and crafts project is simple and quick, and even young kids can get involved!
 Simply plain soda bottle tops with black paint, attach pipe cleaners for fuzzy legs, and glue on a few — or a lot of! — googly eyes on top.

 Enjoy These Halloween Activities for Kids

-This year’s big, spooky night may not look like the ones we’re all used to, but that doesn’t mean we can’t still have fun!
-Whether your family fills their goody bags with treats launched from your neighbor’s slingshot or you all stay cozied up at home with a scary movie, we hope these socially distant Halloween activities for kids can help you have a spook-tastic evening.
+Whether your family fills their goody bags with treats from your neighbors as they trick or treat or you all stay cozied up at home with a scary movie, we hope these Halloween activities for kids help you have a spooktastic evening.